 Joseph C. Kunz, Jr.

 I liked Michele’s YouTube videos very much.
 They were very informative.
 After watching, everything began to “click”, and I began to understand much more.
-Michele was very informative, and student friendly.
-She is very geared to teaching and helping, not
+Michele was very informative and student friendly.
+She is very geared to teaching and helping, not failing people.

 Laura Monas, RN, Cohen’s Children’s Medical Center Of New York, at Long Island Jewish Medical Center, Lake Success, NY